Globally Solving Concave Quadratic Programs via Doubly Nonnegative Relaxation: Algorithm

 \subsection{Computation of the DNN bound}

 The DNN bound in~\cref{algline: compute-dnn-bound} of~\Cref{alg:CuP} and in~\cref{algline: compute-dnn-bound2} of~\Cref{alg:CuP-global} can be replaced by any valid upper bound of $\Phi^*(\cF)$.
 In fact, as discussed in~\Cref{sec:vdnnbi}, it is impossible to compute the exact value of $\bar\Phi(\cF)$, which corresponds to the optimal value of the SDP problem~\eqref{prob:SQP3Shor}.
-For high-dimensional problems, even an approximation with high accuracy of $\bar\Phi(\cF)$ is not accessible due to memory issue or time limit.
+For high-dimensional problems, even an approximation with high accuracy of $\bar\Phi(\cF)$ is not accessible due to {the} memory issue or {the} time limit.
 We rely on~\Cref{prop:inexcs} for obtaining a valid upper bound of $\Phi^*(\cF)$ from any approximate SDP solution.
 Similarly, when we compute the DNN cut in~\cref{algline:dnncut} of~\Cref{alg:CuP} and in~\cref{algline:dnncut2} of~\Cref{alg:CuP-global}, it suffices to find a valid upper bound of the optimal value of the SDP problem~\eqref{prob:SQP3Shor3ae} and we again rely on~\Cref{prop:inexcs}.
 In this way,~\Cref{alg:CuP} and~\Cref{alg:CuP-global} are open to a wide range of SDP solvers, including in particular those that are able to provide medium accuracy solutions for high dimensional problems.
 This flexibility is crucial to make \texttt{QuadProgCD} competitive when the problem size increases.
 The price to pay is the degradation of the quality of the upper bound.
 Nevertheless, as we will show in the next section through extensive numerical tests, the gain appears to outweigh the loss and \texttt{QuadProgCD} shows superior performance compared with existing solvers especially for problems with large size.
-Finally let us mention that the convergence properties of~\Cref{alg:CuP} and~\Cref{alg:CuP-global}, even assuming the exact knowledge of $\bar\Phi(\cF)$, appears to be a challenging problem and is left for future research.